 Businesses of all sizes and types are integrating environmental sustainability into their operations and products.
 The Future Center Trust and the Inter-American Development Bank Multilateral Investment Fund have certified Caribbean businesses as “green” businesses.
 International festival exhibitors display their commitment to being “green” and environmental preservation supporters create educational campaigns about sustainability.

-The range of certified green businesses include restaurants, organic farmers, insurance companies and wellness products providers.
-Other green businesses range from natural hair care companies, architectural groups, waste management companies, renewable energy providers to local artisans.
+The range of certified green businesses includes restaurants, organic farmers, insurance companies and wellness products providers.
+Other green businesses range from natural hair care companies, architectural groups, waste management companies, and renewable energy providers to local artisans.

 Barbados is serious about building a business ecosystem to drive its green economy.
 Twenty-one Barbados-based businesses received certification as green businesses in 2015.
 Thirteen Barbados-based businesses exhibited their products at the Green Festival Washington, D.C. in 2016, while another 13 businesses have engaged the public in environmental education campaigns.